earforth/ear-cforth/README.md

 # ear-cforth
-a forth Frame made with C. Provided to forth fans to DIY.
+a forth framework made with C. Provided to forth fans to DIY.

 I think, this is the best cforth with normal C style.